 - You get lukewarm water temperature whenever you try to get hot water out of the faucet

-Replacing the Water Heater Dip Tube
+How To Change a Water Heater Dip Tube

 - Turn off the water heater’s power, typically at the circuit breaker

-- Shut off the cold-water inlet valve to stop water pressure going to the water heater, turn on a faucet and run the hot water side
+- Shut off the cold-water inlet valve to stop water pressure going to the water heater, turn on a faucet, and run the hot water side

 - With a wrench, detach the cold-water supply line (found on the top of the water heater)